How Does Very Hot Weather Affect the Elderly?

 • Loss of consciousness

-To help a loved one suffering from heat stroke or heat exhaustion, remove clothing, cool them off with cold compresses, give them sips of cool water, and take them to a hospital or call 911.
+To help a loved one suffering from heat stroke or heat exhaustion, remove their clothing, cool them off with cold compresses, give them sips of cool water, and take them to a hospital or call 911.

 Sources: